Scrappy Lambert

 Died: November 30, 1987

-In 1922 Scrappy was a college football cheerleader at Rutgers University.
+Scrappy’s childhood hometown was New Brunswick, New Jersy.
+In his junior and senior years (1922-1924) at Rutger’s Scrappy was a college football cheerleader.
 During college he played jazz piano with a group known as the Rutgers Jazz Bandits.
-In early February 1925 Scrappy and another collegiate vocalist Billy Hillpot (July 31,1904-February 25, 1985) teamed to do an impersonation of two Smith Brothers - "Trade" and "Mark", the Original Smith Brothers for Smith Brothers Cough Drops that originated at the time over radio station WEAF which later become the National Broadcasting Company (NBC).
+In early February 1925 Scrappy and another collegiate vocalist Billy Hillpot (July 31, 1904-February 25, 1985) teamed to do an impersonation of two Smith Brothers - “Trade” and “Mark”, the Original Smith Brothers for Smith Brothers Cough Drops that originated at the time over radio station WEAF which later became the National Broadcasting Company (NBC).

 Rutgers Football - 1922